mit-orcd/orcd-docs-edit/docs/rental-portal.md

 - Projects with **Pending** cost allocations cannot create new reservations
 - Projects with **Rejected** cost allocations cannot create new reservations
-- Only projects with **Approved** cost allocations can make reservations
+- Only projects with **Verified** cost allocations can make reservations

 ??? example "Example Scenario: Reviewing Cost Allocations"
     *Mike, a Billing Manager, logs into the portal and navigates to Manage Billing.
 He sees 5 pending cost allocation requests.
 He clicks Review on each one:*